-Girls aged 9, 10 & 11 years old can participate in a 5 week Skills Clinic being run alongside our Term 3 Girls 7s Competition.
+Girls aged 9, 10 & 11 years old can participate in a 5 week Skills Clinics run alongside our Term 3 Girls 7s Competition.

-From 13 years and up, girls can play in a girls only 7s competition in Term 2 and 3.
+From 12 years and up, girls can play in a girls only 10s & XVs competition in Term 1, or girls only 7s Competition in Terms 2 and 3.

 It is an exciting time for girls wanting to play rugby with a number of opportunities to learn and develop and have fun with their friends.